 - Battery Life: Up to 11 days

-- Display Type: OLED touchscreen
+- Display: OLED touchscreen

 - Water Resistance: 5ATM